 The preference for hospice at home services in the last stages of life shouldn’t surprise anyone: It's safe to say most of us feel a sense of peace and comfort when we’re in familiar surroundings, perhaps in a favorite chair or tucked in bed with our favorite people, pets, and belongings around us.

 If you find yourself seeking hospice services for a loved one, that person’s doctor or care team might recommend your family member transition to a hospice center -- but did you know that choice is up to you?

 A hospice center is certainly an option, but the more popular option in today's hospice landscape is the kind of home care provided by WesleyLife Hospice -- and for good reason.
 While your loved one is relaxed in a familiar environment, we'll send nurses and other care providers to your family member to help them live exactly as they want to, as long as they can.

-If you're deciding between a hospice center and WesleyLife Hospice, here are a few things to note.
+If you're deciding between a hospice center and WesleyLife Hospice at home, here are a few things to note.

 - Hospice isn't a place; it's care that can be extended anywhere, based on a philosophy that focuses on enhancing comfort and overall quality of life.
 No matter where it’s offered, hospice care provides pain management, treats physical symptoms, and addresses emotional and spiritual needs.

 - WesleyLife Hospice care extends to wherever a seriously ill person calls home — a private house or apartment, a family home, a senior living community, etc.